BrutPitt/wglMandelBulber/Readme.md

 It uses only [gl-matrix](https://github.com/toji/gl-matrix) js library for 3D transformations, and other self-made tools in the [jsLib](https://github.com/BrutPitt/wglMandelBulber/tree/master/jsLib) directory

 ### Warnings
-For standalone use, on local computer, need of an http server to load external **glsl** shader.
+For standalone use, on local computer, need of an http server to load external **glsl** shader file.

 **Commons workarounds**